Period Sources of Printed Music for Cittern

 Neder-Landtsche Gedenck-Clanck

-Valerius, Adrian 1626 Haerlem 4c. diatonic French tab French tuning.
+Valerius, Adrian 1626 Haerlem 4-course diatonic cittern French tab French tuning.
 Works for voice, lute and cittern.

 A Booke of New Lessons for the Cithern & Gittern